datvidc/yir/README.md

 - New version is released..v6, which does not work with Redirect or protected routes.
 Why on earth does npm install v6 when the default version is still v5 ? hours waisted wondering why my standard code did not work.

+_Dynamic style_
+TODO - exclude dynamic style from constantly re-rendering on each input.
+I am using controlled components, and this causes React to re-render all pictures on each input.

 ##### Learnings

 - Some experience working with Routes in React router dom v6.
 Very different from v5.
 Routes - Route and nested children.